 Our research and development involves the controlled use of hazardous materials, chemicals and viruses.
 The primary hazardous materials include chemicals needed to construct the Hemopurifier cartridges and the infected plasma samples used in preclinical testing of the Hemopurifier.
 All other chemicals are fully inventoried and reported to the appropriate authorities, such as the fire department, who inspect the facility on a regular basis.
-We are subject to federal, state, local and foreign laws governing the use, manufacture, storage, handling and disposal of such materials comply with the standards prescribed by federal, state, local and foreign regulations, we cannot completely eliminate the risk of accidental contamination or injury from these materials.
+We are subject to federal, state, local and foreign laws governing the use, manufacture, storage, handling and disposal of such materials.
+Although we believe that our safety procedures for the use, manufacture, storage, handling and disposal of such materials comply with the standards prescribed by federal, state, local and foreign regulations, we cannot completely eliminate the risk of accidental contamination or injury from these materials.
 We have had no incidents or problems involving hazardous chemicals or biological samples.
-In the event of such an accident, we could be held liable for significant damages or fines.
+In the event of such an accident, we could be held liable for significant damages and/or fines.